 Let $X$ be an irreducible symplectic manifold of dimension $2n \geq 2$.
 Let $\sigma\in H^0(X,\Omega^2_X)$ such that $\int_{ X} \sigma^n \bar{\sigma}^{n}=1$.
 Then, following \cite{Beau84}, the second cohomology group $H^2(X,\mathbb C)$ is endowed with a quadratic form $q_{X}$ defined as follows

-which is non-degenerate and, up to a positive multiple, is induced by an integral nondivisible quadratic form on $H^2(X,\mathbb Z)$ of signature $(3, b_{2}(X)-3)$.
+which is non-degenerate and, up to a positive multiple, is induced by an integral non-divisible quadratic form on $H^2(X,\mathbb Z)$ of signature $(3, b_{2}(X)-3)$.
 The form $q_X$ is called the Beauville-Bogomolov-Fujiki quadratic form of $X$.
-By Fujiki \cite{F}, there exists a positive rational number $c_X$ (the Fujiki constant of $X$) such that
+By Fujiki \cite{F}, there exists a positive rational number $c_X$ (i.e. the Fujiki constant of $X$) such that